-At the moment there are no specialized tours for children at the Egyptian Museum in Cairo; however, as it is one of the most popular attractions in the city, there are plenty of guides who are experts in Egyptology and have an excellent command of the Spanish language.
+At the moment there are no specialized tours for children at the Egyptian Museum in Cairo; however, as it is one of the most popular attractions in the city, there are plenty of guides who are experts in Egyptology and have an excellent command of the English language.

 - Statues of Amenhotep III and Tiyi